 Chhath Puja Katha

 A long year ago, there was a king named, Priyabrat and his wife Malini.
 They were living very happily but there was a big unhappiness in their life as they have no child.
 They decided to make a big Yagya by the help of Maharishi Kashyap in order to be blessed with a child.
 His wife became pregnant because of the effect of Yagya.
-But she had given birth to a dead child after nine month.
+But she had given birth to a dead child after nine months.
 King was very sad and decided to suicide.
 Suddenly, there came a Goddess in front of him while suicide.
-Goddess said that, I am a Goddess Khashti, if someone would offer puja to me with pure mind and soul, he would definately get a child.
-The king, priyabrat did the same and blessed with a very beautiful and cute child.
+Goddess said that, I am a Goddess Khashti, if someone would offer puja to me with pure mind and soul, he would definitely get a child.
+The king, Priyabrat did the same and blessed with a very beautiful and cute child.
 Since then, people started celebrating the chhath puja.

 Rituals and Traditions of Chhath Puja

-It is believed that worshiper of the Chhath take holy bath and follows a period of abstinence and become separate for 4 days from the main family.
+It is believed that worshipers of the Chhath take holy bath and follows a period of abstinence and become separate for 4 days from the main family.
 Throughout the period he is believed as the pure spirit and sleep on the floor having single blanket.
 There is a normal belief that once a family begins Chhatt Puja, he has to perform it yearly as well as pass it to his next generations and it can only be skipped when there is a death of any person in the family that year.